Surveillance Pricing Index SPX

 Where the law stands.

-Surveillance pricing is now an active enforcement area at the federal level, an active legislative area in at least a dozen states, and an active litigation area in housing and live events.
+Surveillance pricing is now an active enforcement area at the federal level, an active legislative area in 30 states, and an active litigation area in multifamily housing and live events.
 This page is a snapshot of where regulation, legislation, and litigation actually sit.
 It is not legal advice.
-Dates are public-record.
+Dates are public record.
 If a status has shifted since the last review, the AI Accountability log will note the correction.

 Federal